 - Results from TOEFL, IELTS or other accepted English test

-Also submit your passport, in order for the national admission to assess if you are to pay tuition fees.
+Also submit your passport, for national admission to assess if you are to pay tuition fees.
 It does not need to be certified.

-I am studying my last semester on my Bachelor´s programme.
+I am studying my last semester in my Bachelor´s program.
 Can I still apply, even though I do not have my degree yet?

-If you get admitted, you need to upload your degree diploma/transcripts of records of your completed degree as soon as you receive it, in universityadmissions.
-Alternatively bring it to programme start and show the administrative staff.
+If you get admitted, you need to upload your degree diploma/transcripts of records of your completed degree as soon as you receive it, in university admissions.
+Alternatively, bring it to the program start and show the administrative staff.